Gordon Gray (politician): Family

 Gordon Gray was born in Baltimore, Maryland, the son of Bowman Gray Sr. and Nathalie Lyons Gray.
 He was married in 1938 to the former Jane Boyden Craige, and they had four sons: Gordon Gray Jr., Burton C. Gray, C. Boyden Gray and Bernard Gray.
 After Jane's death, Gray married the former Nancy Maguire Beebe.
 His father Bowman, his uncle James A. Gray Jr. and later his brother, Bowman Gray Jr., were all heads of R.J.
 Reynolds Tobacco Company.
+In 1942, he was described as "one of the nation's wealthiest young men".

 His son, C. Boyden Gray, a graduate of Harvard and the University of North Carolina Law School, served as White House counsel for President George Herbert Walker Bush.
 His nephew, Lyons Gray, also a graduate of both North Carolina and Yale, is a former member of the North Carolina House of Representatives, chief financial officer of the Environmental Protection Agency, and state Secretary of Revenue.

 Education

 Gordon Gray attended Woodberry Forest School for high school.
-He graduated from the University of North Carolina in 1930, where he was a member of Delta Kappa Epsilon fraternity (Beta chapter) & the secretive, Order of Gimghoul.
+He graduated from the University of North Carolina in 1930, where he was a member of Delta Kappa Epsilon fraternity (Beta chapter) and the secretive, Order of Gimghoul.
 He earned his law degree from Yale Law School in 1933 and practiced law for two years in New York City before returning to Winston-Salem.
 UNC presented Gray with an honorary law degree in 1949.